Home Culture in Vancouver Latin American Heritage Month in Vancouver

 Vancouver Events During Latin American Heritage Month

-Latincouver is a non-profit organization that works to unite Latinos and folks who appreciate the culture.
-They are the same organization behind Vancouver’s Carnaval del Sol which is the largest Latin festival in the Pacific Northwest.
+Latincouver is a non-profit organization that works to unite Latinos and people who appreciate the culture.
+This is the same organization behind Vancouver’s Carnaval del Sol which is the largest Latin festival in the Pacific Northwest.

-For full details about Latin American Heritage Month events in the Lower Mainland, see the Latincouver website.
+See the Latincouver website for full details about Latin American Heritage Month events in the Lower Mainland.

 Latin American Heritage Month